renderedtext/semaphore-docs-new/source/docs/languages/javascript/custom-config-js.md

 If you select PostgreSQL or MySQL as database for a project, Semaphore will populate `DATABASE_USERNAME` and `DATABASE_PASSWORD`, with working credentials.

-You can create a custom `config.js` using [custom configuration files](/docs/adding-configuration-files.html) and [environment variables](/docs/available-environment-variables.html).
+You can create a custom `config.js` using [configuration files](/docs/adding-configuration-files.html) and [environment variables](/docs/available-environment-variables.html).

-An example custom configuration file at `project_name/config/config.js` path might look like this:
+An example configuration file at `project_name/config/config.js` path might look like this:

 ```javascript